ART 101. Introduction To Painting. 3 Credits.

 ART 269.
 Drawing III.
 3 Credits.

 This course is designed for the art student to develop advanced level drawings and to create work for a portfolio.
 The student should be capable of individually directed work in drawing and have completed all other drawing courses.
 Emphasis is on thematic development, the individual work of the student, and aesthetic considerations unique to the drawing process.
 Clothed and nude models may be used.
+Cutting a mat and preparing a work for exhibition will be presented.
 Prerequisite: ART 264.
 Fall.

 ART 271.
 Sculpture I. 3 Credits.